LunaBot-online/Introduction/README.md

 - ➜ Add LunaBot to your Discord server
 - ➜ Ensure LunaBot has the minimal required permissions for basic operation **(See that list below)**
 - ➜ Use /config to see a list of things to configure
-- ➜ Use the appropriate commands to set the individual modules **(Example: use /logchannel to setup the log channel)**
+- ➜ Use the appropriate commands to set the individual modules **(Example: seu /logchannel to setup the log channel)**
 - ➜ To reseet all configuration, use /resetconfig

 <img width="2500" height="10" alt="Photos_2DxFHGYHJk" src="https://github.com/user-attachments/assets/3943d559-fcee-4537-bb39-3f523d9f4beb" />